katsmith133/glwagner.github.io/_pages/projects.md

 that implies observations of oceanic turblence must be interpreted in a larger context to properly appreciate their effect on net ocean mixing.

+I've just submitted a [manuscript on Squeeze Dispersion][] to Geophysical Research Letters.

 ## [Waves and flow][]